Your Cesarean Birth Step-by-Step

 You should not notice when surgery begins, but you can ask to be informed of each step if it helps you.
 Even with a repeat cesarean it often takes less than 5 minutes to reach the baby, but it can take much longer if there is a lot of scar tissue.

 Most parents have limited sensations until it is time to deliver the baby.
 Just before the birth, the surgical assistant has to put a lot of pressure on the top of the uterus to help deliver the baby and this can be uncomfortable.

 After the baby is delivered, they will typically let you see the baby before he/she is passed to the pediatricians or pediatric nurse.
 If this is a scheduled cesarean you can request your support person to be given the option to cut the cord (Note: this should be discussed before going into the operating room).

-There are still several superficial layers, and these can take some time to sew, but any nausea of discomfort should pass by then.
-At the end you will be moved to a recovery bed and your baby will come with you to the recovery unit for binding and feeding.”
+There are still several superficial layers, and these can take some time to sew, but any nausea or discomfort should pass by then.
+In the end, you will be moved to a recovery bed and your baby will come with you to the recovery unit for binding and feeding.”

 - Have your provider explain what they are doing in the procedure

 - Wear earbuds or ask to have your music played in the OR